uriel1998/multiple_scripts/README.md

 ## tmux_topbar.sh

-Create a vertical split (it's actually a bottombar) and kill when done.
+Create a vertical split and kill when done.

 ## briefing.sh